Skip to content

 It requires a mission boundary document that the board refers to when evaluating new opportunities.
 A conflict of interest policy that covers the specific conflict types common in small nonprofits — board members with professional relationships to funders, board members in roles that create employment relationships with the organization, founders who serve in both governance and management capacities.
 A succession plan that has been discussed and at least roughly sketched, even if it has not been finalized.

-It requires that beneficiary perspective is present in major decisions — through board representation, advisory mechanisms, or at minimum a standing question in the board''s deliberation process.
+It requires that beneficiary perspective is present in major decisions — through board representation, advisory mechanisms, or at minimum a standing question in the board's deliberation process.
 And it requires that donor relationships are managed by the board with enough information to protect mission integrity when donor preferences conflict with mission requirements.

 This is not aspirational.
 These are governance practices that a 5-person organization with a working board can implement within six months.
 The investment is not in additional staff or additional process.
-It is in the board''s shared understanding of what nonprofit governance requires — and the willingness to exercise it, even when it is uncomfortable, even when it creates friction with the founder or the major donor or the long-serving executive.
+It is in the board's shared understanding of what nonprofit governance requires — and the willingness to exercise it, even when it is uncomfortable, even when it creates friction with the founder or the major donor or the long-serving executive.

 Mission-driven organizations earn the trust that sustains them by governing as if the mission matters more than the convenience of the people who lead them.
 That is what governance is for.